 There are a couple of ways to see the Statue of Liberty for free.
 If you’re short on time or on a budget, they’re valid option.
 The main free options are:

-- See the Statue of Liberty from Battery Park – Battery Park is located in lower Manhattan and this will be your least-effort option if you’re in New York.
+- From Battery Park – Battery Park is located in lower Manhattan and this will be your least-effort option if you’re in New York.
 However, it’s a very distant view and you’ll want some binoculars (I bought this cheap, small set of travel binoculars).

-- Take the Staten Island Ferry – The most popular option for seeing the Statue of Liberty for free is taking the Staten Island Ferry.
+- Take the Staten Island Ferry – The most popular option is taking the Staten Island Ferry.
 All you have to do is sit on the 25 minute one-way/ 50 mins round trip ferry to Staten Island.
 I did this on my first trip to New York and I was satisfied with it.
 However, having since visited Liberty Island, I’d highly recommend the paid option.
 Why?
 The picture above was taken from the Staten Island Ferry.
 The picture below from Liberty Island.
 See this article for how to take the Staten Island Ferry.

 In summary, if you can get tickets, go to Liberty Island.
 If not, take a cruise (or helicopter tour).
 The Staten Island Ferry is your best free option but failing that, squint through some binoculars from Battery Park is better than nothing.

 How To Buy Official Statue of Liberty Tickets